 Maybe Bill Belichick saw how Brady thrived in Tampa Bay and thought, “Hey, maybe I should add some talent to my roster.”

-If Jones blows everyone away and beats Newton out, more power to him.
-Regardless of what happens, Belichick is coming back with a vengeance after hearing about how Brady was the chief catalyst for New England’s dynasty.
+Jones straight-up blew everyone away and beat Newton out.
+Belichick is coming back with a vengeance after hearing about how Brady was the chief catalyst for New England’s dynasty.

 Somehow, the most accomplished coach ever has a chip on his shoulder now.
 That makes the Patriots an excellent long-shot Super Bowl bet.